payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-upi-sdk/integration-steps-android-upi-sdk/android-upisdk-integration-steps.md

   description: ''
 ---
 <Callout icon="💬" theme="default">
-  ### Pre-requisites

-  To start transacting through Google Pay, register yourself on Google Pay using the following [Google Onboarding](https://pay.google.com/about/business/) form.
+  **Pre-requisites:** To start transacting through Google Pay, register yourself on Google Pay using the following [Google Onboarding](https://pay.google.com/about/business/) form.
 In this registration process, add the Merchant VPA Ids created by PayU for you.
 In case of multiple VPAs, all of them need to be registered.
 For any queries regarding the same, raise a [ticket with PayU](https://help.payu.in/query).
 </Callout>

 ## Step 1: Create a PayU account